-1. Examination of the key influences on the survival of faecal coliforms in streams and rivers demonstrated that these include; light and turbidity, temperature and pH.
-Sunlight is probably the most important single driving variable with regard to faecal coliform die-off in streams and rivers.
-90% reduction of an initial population in a few hours might be expected in bright sunlight, in darkness the organisms may persist for many days.
-The effect of solar radiation is reduced in turbid waters where light penetration is reduced and the organisms are shielded by an envelope of small particles.
+The key influences on the survival of faecal coliforms in streams and rivers include light and turbidity, temperature and pH.
+Sunlight is probably the most important single driving variable with regard to faecal coliform die-offin streams and rivers.
+A 90% reduction of an initial population in a few hours might be expected in bright sunlight whereas in darkness the organisms may persist for many days.
+The effect of solar radiation is reduced in turbid waters because light penetration is reduced and the organisms are shielded by an envelope of small particles.
 Temperature and pH play a lesser role in determining faecal coliform survival.
-In sewage contaminated or oxygen stressed waters faecal coliform survival is extended.
+Faecal coliform survival is extended in sewage contaminated or oxygen-stressed waters.

-Examination of the key processes of faecal coliform transport within catchments demonstrated how the significance of different processes and sources of faecal contamination change with location.
+Examination of the processes of faecal coliform transport within catchments suggests that the significance of different processes and sources of faecal contamination changes with location.
 In headwater areas the supply of organisms is dominated by non-point sources: organisms are transported from the catchment surface by a combination of surface run-off and non-matrix throughflow in the subsurface zone during rainfall events.
-Further downstream the emphasis changes, point sources and channel storage interactions becoming more significant to the supply of contaminative organisms.
+Further downstream the emphasis changes, as point sources and channel storage interactions become more significant in the supply of contaminant organisms.

-2. Previous models for faecal coliform dynamics used a range of approaches.
+Previous models for faecal coliform dynamics have used a range of approaches.
 Multivariate statistical approaches relate the bacterial concentration to a number of driving variables using simple statistical relationships.
-Simple deterministic first order decay functions have been used for describing the exponential die-off of a bacterial population and in application to rivers have been combined with equations to describe fluid mixing processes and flow hydraulics.
+Simple deterministic first order decay functions have been used for describing the exponential die-off of a bacterial population and, in application to rivers, have been combined with equations to describe fluid mixing processes and flow hydraulics.
 These models all lacked the necessary structure to describe the process of bacterial transport in rivers adequately.
 Only the model of Jenkins (1984) sought to describe the transfer of organisms to and from storage within the channel.

-The new model presented in Section 6 of this report uses a mass balance structure similar to that adopted by Jenkins and can successfully reproduce the faecal coliform time-series produced during the field experiments described in Section 5.
+The new model presented in this report (Section 5) uses a mass balance structure similar to that adopted by Jenkins and can successfully reproduce the faecal coliform time-series produced during the field experiments described in Section 5.

-The model structure and operation incorporates the following assumptions: 1.
-The channel-store is distributed across the entire channel.
-2. The regions of storage respond sequentially to rises in flow.
-3. Any given rise in flow will produce entrainment of organisms from the channel.
-4. At any quasi-steady flow the active supply area of organisms will become depleted.
-5. No further entrainment can occur once the flow recession commences.
-Further higher flows will still release organisms from storage.
+The model structure and operation incorporates the following assumptions:

+- The channel-store is distributed across the entire channel. - The regions of storage respond sequentially to rises in flow. - Any given rise in flow will produce entrainment of organisms from the channel. - At any quasi-steady flow the active supply area of organisms will become depleted. - No further entrainment can occur once the flow recession commences. - Further higher flows will still release organisms from storage.

-The model incorporates terms for the effects of environmental influences, derived from data in the literature, describing the effect of sunlight and turbidity, temperature and pH on faecal coliform survival in the water column.
+The model incorporates terms for the effects of environmental influences derived from data in the literature, describing the effect of sunlight and turbidity, temperature and pH on faecal coliform survival in the water column.

 The model was successfully applied to a reach of the River Exe in Devon for the years 1990 and 1991.
-The model was seen to operate well for extended periods of data, the numbers of organisms in the channel store remained stable and were, in effect, self regulating.
-Seasonal effects were modelled with a simple cosine function accounting for die-off changes resulting from solar radiation and temperature. overcoming the need for data for these variables and reducing the number of parameters needed to calibrate the model.
-No previous model has given a satisfactory description of faecal coliform river dynamics; the model applied here not only gave a good fit to the observed data it also has scope for application to other water quality determinants.
+The model operated well for extended periods of data, the numbers of organisms in the channel store remained stable and were, in effect, self regulating.
+Seasonal effects were modelled with a simple cosine function accounting for dieoff changes resulting from solar radiation and temperature, overcoming the need for data for these variables and reducing the number of parameters needed to calibrate the model.
+No previous model has given a satisfactory description of faecal coliform river dynamics.
+The model applied here not only gave a good fit to the observed data but also has scope for application to other water quality determinants.